heytedward/Passport-MVP/README.md

 ## Design System & Philosophy

-PapillonOS is built on a **custom luxury design system**, featuring:
+Monarch Passport is built on a **custom luxury design system**, featuring:
 - **Liquid Glassmorphism**: Multi-layered glass cards and overlays with blur, gold glow, and chromatic aberration (purple, gold, cyan) for a premium, futuristic feel
 - **Brighter Cards**: Glass cards use a white overlay and higher opacity for clarity and lift on dark backgrounds
 - **Gold Glow & Chromatic Effects**: Cards and buttons feature a gold glow and subtle colored edges for a synthwave-inspired, high-fashion look